-Montagne Handwoven is a family business that creates custom handmade rugs for discerning clients.
-Wool, cotton, or linen fibers are dyed, then woven and finished by Montagne Handwoven’s team of artisans in Bryson City, NC.
-The final product: a rug that is beautiful, durable, and exactly fulfills the client’s design objectives for a given space.
+Montagne Handwoven is a family business specializing in carefully-crafted custom handwoven rugs.
+Wool, cotton, or linen fibers are hand-dyed, then woven and finished by Montagne Handwoven’s team of artisans in Bryson City, NC.
+Each of our beautiful, durable rugs exactly fulfills the client’s design objectives for a given space.

 Custom Handmade Rugs